Dates & Prices

 Day 11

-San Andres Itzapa / QuetzaltenangoThis morning after breakfast, travel to San Andres Itzapa in Chimaltenango.
-The Guatemalan Highlands are the best place to see the result of Mayan culture and Catholic religion coming together.
+QuetzaltenangoThis morning after breakfast, travel to San Andres Itzapa in Chimaltenango.
+The Guatemalan Highlands are the best place to see the result of Maya culture and Catholic religion coming together.
 Witness the unique culture firsthand with a shamanic ceremony at the Temple of San Simon.
 San Simon, the chain-smoking saint also known as Maximon, is a somewhat morally ambiguous deity.
-As few Mayan gods survived Spanish colonialism, scholars now think that San Simon is a symbol of numerous lost deities.
-After leaving your rum or tobacco offering (which can be purchased at the on-site liquor store), you’ll stop for a group lunch, before heading to Las Fuentes Georginas – volcanically heated hot springs in Xela.
-Surrounded by ferns, these luxurious hot springs are also the entrance to the forest reserve, with trails to the Zunil volcano.
-When you start to prune, you’ll carry on Quetzaltenango, where you spend the night.
+After leaving your rum or tobacco offering (which can be purchased at the on-site liquor store), you’ll stop for a group lunch, then continue on to Quetzaltenango.
+Your leader will take you on an orientation walk through the city locally known as Xela, then enjoy a free evening.

 Meals: Breakfast Dinner -